DDMAL/crowdsourcing_reports/README.md

 crowdsourcing_reports
 =====================

-Harry's crowdsourcing meta-survey
+Harry's survey of practices for crowdsourcing

-The actual report is available as a PDF.

 crowdsourcing-report.bbl includes literature referenced in the report in bibtex format

-July 24, 2014: no major updates yet
+December 4, 2014: first major version